ankush152002/Github-actions-CI/readme.md

 -Resolved by installing Gunicorn and starting the service using systemctl.

--AWS Credentials Issue in CI/CD Pipeline:
+AWS Credentials Issue in CI/CD Pipeline:

-Resolved by securely storing AWS credentials in GitHub Secrets and accessing them in the pipeline.
+-Resolved by securely storing AWS credentials in GitHub Secrets and accessing them in the pipeline.